danielharrell/does_music_move/does_music_move.md

 ever arrange from one to the next.
-The places are many enough, that is, to form a *real* continuum, beyond the mere appearance of one in a rapid enough succession from one place to the next.
+The places are many enough, that is, to form a *real* continuum, beyond the mere appearance of one in a rapid enough succession of places arranged one to the next.
 And this makes for a real continuity in the motion we see, giving it all the reality it needs.

 There is a sense, however, in which this second answer misses the point.
 For the continuity in question belongs to the motion's path rather than to the motion itself.
-And the way this path is proved to form a continuum---for example, in Dedekind---is by analogy to a line, undivided by time, where every point upon it is present at once.
-But it seems we only have the proper analogy for the continuum of a motion rather than its path when we conceive this line divided by time, where only one point upon it is ever present at once---the point right now, so to speak.
-But how can a line prove continuous, if it is made of only one point at a time?
+And the way this path is proved to form a continuum---for example, in Dedekind---is by analogy to a line, undivided by time, where every place upon it is present at once.[^Dedekind] But it is only when this line is divided by time, where only one place upon it is ever present at once---the point right now, so to speak---that it seems we have the proper analogy for the continuum of the motion, rather than just its path.
+But how can a line divided by time be proved continuous, if it is made of only one point at a time?

-The second answer so leads to a third answer, more philosophical than mathematical, which is found explicitly in Bergson and implicitly, I think, in Aristotle.
-This answer is distinguished from the first answer in taking the motion we see to be real, and from the second answer in taking this reality to involve more than just the continuity of the motion's path.
+The second answer so leads to a third answer, more philosophical than mathematical, and found, for example, in Bergson.[^Bergson] This answer is distinguished from the first answer in taking the motion we see to be real, and from the second answer in taking this reality to involve more than just the continuity of the motion's path.
 But the promise of this answer comes at a price: for it embraces the nonsense that makes the problem a problem.
 On this answer, that is, there is indeed nothing to see, in the space where we see anything move.
 And this is because the space where we see anything move, is the space where the motion belongs to us, rather than to anything we might see outside us.
 So there *is* a motion to see, when *we* are the ones making it.

 Motion, in other words, occurs in the space we inhabit, rather than in the space we observe.